 - Ruth Cabeza recently presented two webinars for Central Law Training, which can be downloaded here:

 Ruth has been consistently recognised as an expert in her field by the Legal 500, which has ranked her as a leading junior each year since 2008 up to and including 2017.

 In 2016 Legal 500 said she is ‘Knowledgeable and experienced in cross-border adoption and surrogacy cases, and particularly strong on domicile issues.’

-Ruth was ranked as a leading junior by Chambers and Partners in 2017.
+Ruth was ranked as a leading junior by Chambers and Partners in 2017 and 2018.